dramaticme/PaySplit/README.md

 ---

-## Development Tools and Libraries 🐲
+## Development Tools and Libraries🔥

 - **Lombok** – Reduces boilerplate with annotations like `@Getter`, `@Setter`, and `@Builder`.
 - **BCrypt** – Provides secure password hashing.